asheriff/resume/AaronSheriff.md

 Created and managed content for five news websites using XSLT, HTML, JavaScript, and CSS.
 Launched two new sites and multiple new content types.
-Analyzed page performance and implemented fixes to improve server resouce utilization and page weight.
+Analyzed page performance and implemented fixes to improve server resource utilization and page weight.